klozn/10-javascript/50-web-development/30-angular/codelab01/README.md

   Angular has a nice way of doing multiple steps by issueing one single command: ``ng new``!
 Create a new app by typing ``ng new <appName>`` in the terminal.
 You can choose any name, just remember we're making a dating service for pets :heart_eyes:.
 Be creative.

+- You'll notice some questions being asked while generating your app.
+We want the default options installed: ``Regular CSS`` as styling and ``routing`` installed!

 - After doing this, a new app will be created and it will even work if you fire it up.
 Angular applications can be started by typing
 ``ng-serve`` in the terminal.
 Doing so will compile your code and start a server.
 By default, you'll be be able to access it through